Outstanding heat loss via nano-octahedra above 20 nm in size: from wustite-rich nanoparticles to magnetite single-crystals†

-Most studies of magnetic nanoparticle-based hyperthermia utilize iron oxide nanoparticles smaller than 20 nm, which are intended to have a superparamagnetic behavior (SP-MNPs).
-However, the heating power of larger magnetic nanoparticles with non-fluctuating or fixed magnetic dipoles (F-MNPs) can be significantly greater than the one of SP-MNPs if high enough fields (H>15mT) are used.
-But the synthesis of larger single nanocrystals of magnetite (Fe3O4) with regular shape, narrow size distribution and devoid of secondary phases remains a challenge.
-Iron oxide nanoparticles, grown over 25 nm, often present large shape and size polydispersities, twinning defects and a significant fraction of wüstite-type (FeO) paramagnetic phase, resulting in degraded magnetic properties.
-Herein, we introduce an improved procedure to synthesize monodisperse F-MNPs in a range of 25 to 50 nm with distinct octahedral morphology and very crystalline magnetite phase.
-We unravel the subtle phase transformation that takes place during the synthesis by a thorough study in several non-optimized nanoparticles presenting core-shell structure or composed of magnetite-type clusters embedded in a wüstite lattice.
-Optimized magnetite samples present a slight decrease in the saturation magnetization compare to bulk magnetite, which is successfully explained by the presence of Fe+2 vacancies.
-AC magnetometry measurements have shown one of the largest specific absorption rates reported to date for magnetite NPs (>1000 W/g Fe3O4) at moderate magnetic fields (<40 mT) and at hundreds of kilohertz (300 kHz).
-Furthermore, the magnetic properties and hyperthermia performance of polymer-coated F-MNPs remain unaltered after modifying the ionic strength and the viscosity of the medium.
-Using a physical model based on single magnetic domain approaches, we derive a novel connection between the octahedral shape and the high hyperthermia performance.
+Most studies on magnetic nanoparticle-based hyperthermia utilize iron oxide nanoparticles smaller than 20 nm, which are intended to have superparamagnetic behavior (SP-MNPs).
+However, the heating power of larger magnetic nanoparticles with non-fluctuating or fixed magnetic dipoles (F-MNPs) can be significantly greater than that of SP-MNPs if high enough fields (H > 15 mT) are used.
+But the synthesis of larger single nanocrystals of magnetite (Fe3O4) with a regular shape and narrow size distribution devoid of secondary phases remains a challenge.
+Iron oxide nanoparticles, grown over 25 nm, often present large shape and size polydispersities, twinning defects and a significant fraction of the wüstite-type (FeO) paramagnetic phase, resulting in degradation of magnetic properties.
+Herein, we introduce an improved procedure to synthesize monodisperse F-MNPs in the range of 25 to 50 nm with a distinct octahedral morphology and very crystalline magnetite phase.
+We unravel the subtle phase transformation that takes place during the synthesis by a thorough study in several non-optimized nanoparticles presenting a core–shell structure or composed of magnetite-type clusters embedded in a wüstite lattice.
+Optimized magnetite samples present a slight decrease in the saturation magnetization compared to bulk magnetite, which is successfully explained by the presence of Fe2+ vacancies.
+However, due to the high quality of these samples, AC magnetometry measurements have shown excellent specific absorption rates (>1000 W gFe3O4−1 at 40 mT and 300 kHz).
+Most importantly, the magnetic response and the hyperthermia performance of properly coated F-MNPs are kept basically unaltered in media with very different viscosities and ionic strength.
+Finally, using a physical model based on single magnetic domain approaches, we derive a novel connection between the octahedral shape and the high hyperthermia performance.